nicmart/Building/README.md

 ## How Building works

-The approach of this library is to use nested builders to define complex objects.
-Basically the building process is:
+The approach of this library is to use nested builders to define complex objects, and the main point of the library is to pass a "finalizing callback" from the parent builder to the child builder that will be called by the child builder when the subvalue has been built.

-1. Builder creation - this usually initialize the object to be built
-2. Object manipulation - The builder provides some method to directly manipulate the object
-3. SubBuilder delegation - The most important part.
-The builder creates and return a subbuilder, passing a a callback to it that will be called when the subvalue will be built.
-4. The SubBuilder returns the scope to the parent builder - The SubBuilder callback, that was passed by the parent builder, is called, and the subvalue is managed by the parent builder.

-The callback passing to the subbuilder decouples completely the child builder from the parent: the responsability of what doing with the builded object is completely on the parent builder.
+This decouples completely the child builder from the parent: the responsability of what doing with the builded object is completely on the parent builder.

-## Example
+## A simple example

-Let's see now a very simple (and a bit naive) example that explains how to define a builder for boolean predicates.
+Let's see now a small example that explains how to define a builder for boolean predicates.
+The example is really simple and it could be improved a lot, but it is fine for our purpose.

 You have atomic predicates, like equalities and inequalities, and composite ones, like ANDS and ORS: